Here is one of Daves paychecks from Shelby American Inc

 Beautiful artwork by Bill Rankin

-Two spectacular drawings of Dave MacDonald and his family by artist Jose Rodriquez
+Two spectacular paintings of Dave MacDonald and his family by artist Jose Rodriquez

 Scott Teeters captures Dave in all his glory - powering through a turn in a full-fledged drift.
 "Master of Oversteer" indeed.